fluxcd/flagger/docs/gitbook/tutorials/gloo-progressive-delivery.md

 Flagger requires a Kubernetes cluster **v1.16** or newer and Gloo Edge ingress **1.6.0** or newer.

 This guide was written for Flagger version **1.6.0** or higher.
-Prior versions of Flagger used Gloo upstream groups to handle canaries, but newer versions of Flagger use Gloo route tables to handle canaries as well as A/B testing.
+Prior versions of Flagger used Gloo `UpstreamGroup`s to handle canaries, but newer versions of Flagger use Gloo `RouteTable`s to handle canaries as well as A/B testing.

 Install Gloo with Helm v3: